Amazonia Gilma wooden earrings

 Looking to add just the right amount of exotic bold to your outfit?
-These handmade wood earrings from Brazil are real eye-catchers!
+These handmade wooden earrings from Brazil are real eye-catchers!

 Carefully using the ancient art form of marquetry, small pieces of wood are put together to create each piece.
 The earrings show off the beautiful natural colors of woods and nuts from the Amazon Forest; such as the spotted "tucuma" tree trunk and the white “jarina” nut from the ivory palm tree.